Laila Shawa: Early life

-Hands of Fatima
+Hands of Fatima (1992)

-The painting, Hands of Fatima, was created by Shawa in 1992.
+The painting Hands of Fatima was created by Shawa in 1992.
 The height of the painting is eighty-nine centimeters high, and the width is seventy centimeters long.
-The museum number of this piece is 1992,0414,0.1, and is currently, not on display.
+The museum number of this piece is 1992,0414,0.1, and is currently not on display.
 It is positioned in a vertical composition.
-Shawa emolyed oil and acrylics on canvas.
-The background of the painting is dark with a yellow moon crescent, but it is paralleled with bright and vibrant colors of women in niqabs with unique patterns in each.
+Shawa employed oil and acrylics on canvas.
+The background of the painting is dark with a yellow moon crescent, but it is paralleled with bright and vibrant colors of women in niqabs with unique patterns.
 Their eyes filled in black, and there are open hands that have the sign of the evil eye, and have painted henna designs.
-The painting is considered to have been executed in a Middle East and North African Modern Art style.
+The painting considered to be in a Middle East and North African Modern Art style.

-The painting, Hands of Fatima is from Shawa's series called Women and Magic that reconnoiters a common practice of magic and witchcraft in the Middle East.
+The painting is from Shawa's series called Women and Magic that reconnoiters a common practice of magic and witchcraft in the Middle East.
 This opens the discussion on how people govern their destiny to unknown powers, and that the things people do come from a mysterious authority outside their own control.
-Moreover, the hands in the painting, are covered in henna and has the evil eye attached to it.
-According to Nadir Yurtoğlu in History Studies International Journal of History, the evil eye is a belief in many cultures in which, through envy, people can cause harm to one another.
-By including the evil eye into her piece, Shawa is using that belief as the women in the painting are preventing harm that may approach them by using the belief that a higher power can do so.
+Moreover, the hands in the painting are covered in henna and has the evil eye attached to it.
+According to Nadir Yurtoğlu in History Studies: International Journal of History, the evil eye is a belief in many cultures in which, through envy, people can cause harm to one another.
 The women in the painting are also veiled, and in an interview with Muslima, Shawa explained how the veil is what she terms as a Bidaa, something which was introduced to Islam, but has nothing to do with Islamic teachings rather than a sociopolitical spectacle created to subdue women.
 So, the women in this piece are essentially affected by that sociopolitical endeavor.

 In the book, The Origins of Palestinian Art, the authors Bashir Makhoul and Gordon Hon present the ways in which Palestinian artists have altered a lot of the most intriguing approaches of contemporary art in ways that seem to carry these approaches into direct engagement with a very tangible and crucial political struggle.
 In this case, Shawa is presenting to her audience the political struggle of being a Palestinian Muslim woman living in occupied Palestinian state, and relying on higher powers to carry their existence and faith.